anna-guinet/dpa-chi-function/README.md

 - for the CPA strategy
 	- ```num_sim_3bits_pr_success_to_csv.py [-h] K kappa num_sim```  for a three-bit chi row.

+### Plot data

-Then, run the following scripts to plot the results from the CSV file:
+Next, run the following scripts to plot the results from the CSV file:
 - for the DoM strategy
 	- ```num_sim_1bit_pr_success_csv_to_plot.py [-h] mode n i K kappa num_sim```  for the DoM strategy with absolute (mode: 1) or squared (mode: 2) scalar products, or both (mode: 3) option.